 Install the license file matching the installed dongle using "Files->Read EEGer keyblock files".
-The license file is usually delivered on a CD but may also be emailed.
+The license file is usually emailed but may also be delivered in a download.

 If you cannot locate your license files, please contact Customer Support or Technical Support for another copy.